Montgomery County's History

-The county was greatly successful in part because of the construction of nine turnpikes which connected further parts of the state with Dayton, and the completion of the Miami-Erie Canal in 1829 that connected Dayton to Cincinnati.
+The county was greatly successful in part because of the construction of nine turnpikes which connected further parts of the state with Dayton, and the completion of the Miami to Erie Canal in 1829 that connected Dayton to Cincinnati.
 Due to the wealth of transportation in Dayton many industries began to spring up in the area.
-The area flourished with newspapers and journals, agricultural-related businesses, mills, and distilleries.
-Perhaps the most famous business to be opened in Dayton was John H. Patterson’s National Cash Register Company (NCR) which was established in 1880.
+The area flourished with newspapers and journals, agricultural to related businesses, mills, and distilleries.
+Perhaps the most famous business to be opened in Dayton was John H. Patterson's National Cash Register Company (NCR) which was established in 1880.

 Eventually the Wright family, Bishop Milton Wright and wife Susan Catherine (Koerner) Wright, would make their way to Dayton.
 Wilbur and Orville opened up a bicycle shop called the Wright Cycle Company.
-The brothers, however, would find fame in creating the first ‘heavier-than-air powered aircraft,’ also known as the Wright Flyer, the world’s first powered and controlled airplane.
+The brothers, however, would find fame in creating the first 'heavier to than to air powered aircraft,' also known as the Wright Flyer, the world's first powered and controlled airplane.

 The county continued to grow and flourish into the 19th and 20th centuries.
 More than inventors like John H. Patterson and the Wright Brothers came from Dayton and the Montgomery County.
 Poet and author Paul Lawrence Dunbar, Olympic gold medalist hurdler Edwin C. Moses, humorist Erma Bombeck, inventor Charles F. Kettering, and actors including Rob Lowe, Martin Sheen, and Allison Janney all came from right here in Montgomery County, Ohio.